 Inference is the stage where a pre-trained model is used to generate predictions or perform tasks based on new inputs.
 Unlike training, inference doesn’t update the model’s weights but relies on its learned capabilities to solve specific problems.

-Why more compute time helps?
+Why does more computing time help?

 When performing tasks like mathematical calculations or multi-step reasoning, the model benefits from more time and resources per query because: